SizeUp to 18 inches (46 cm)

 - Blows jets of water into sandy substrate to feed on invertebrates.

-- Occurs primarily in the Indo-Pacific region including subtropical waters of the Red Sea and East Africa through Indonesia, northward to southern Japan and Korea, and southward to Australia and Southern Africa in the Atlantic Ocean.
+- Occurs primarily in the Indo-Pacific region including subtropical waters of the Red Sea and East Africa through Indonesia, Japan and Korea, as well as Australia and Southern Africa.

 - Found mainly in sand or rubble on the bottoms of coral reef lagoons, flats and protected areas from 3 feet (0.9 m) to 164 feet (50 m).

 - Generally spawns in the evening at about sunset within a short 8-10 minute period.

 - Females quickly swim up into the water column followed by a larger male who presses his snout against the female’s abdomen.

 - Eggs and sperm are released into the surrounding water and are fertilized as the parents quickly return back down to the reef bottom.